dnsimple/dnsimple-support/content/articles/common-dns-records.markdown

 ##### To verify

 1. Use `dig www.example.com` to check the presence of a www record.
-1. The answer should return at least one A record, or exactly one CNAME record as below:
+1. The answer should return at least one A record or exactly one CNAME record as below:

     ```
     dig www.dnsimple.com